REST API

 We prioritize stability and compatibility in our API.
 We aim to make all changes backwards-compatible within the current version to avoid disrupting your existing workflows.
 If a change requires incompatibility, we will release a new API version.

-Detailed information about any changes will be posted to our changelog and added to this article.
+Detailed information about any changes will be posted to our changelog and added to the documentation.

 Found a mistake?
 Is there a missing topic?
 Hard to read?
 Let us know